 Yes, it’s legal.
 The original author released the live555 source code under the GNU Lesser General Public License (LGPL).
 This makes it free software and redistributing the source code is allowed.
 See also the FAQ entry: What is the copyright on the source code, and how is it licensed?
 What are my obligations under this license?

-And the original author also explicitly stats that other websites may keep older archives and redistribute them.
+And the original author also explicitly states that other websites may keep older archives and redistribute them.

 I’m not ‘hiding’ older versions; I’m just not putting them on our web site.
 (Because this is ope source, other people, if they wish, may keep copies of older versions, but I’m not.) […]